candlebrae/OwlHomepage/ReadMe.txt

-A custom homepage featuring a functional search bar, 12 custom buttons, and a purple color scheme by default.
-Designed to be changed and tweaked as much as you want.
+A custom homepage featuring a functional search bar, 12 custom buttons, and a violet color scheme by default.
+Designed to be changed and tweaked to your liking.
+Colors can be customized in the colors.cfg file.

+---
+To set the button links to something you'll actually use:

+1. Open the homepage.html file.

+2. There are a bunch of <a href="(link)"> tags.
+Replace the links with whatever you want the button to link to (keep the quotes though!).
+	- Likewise, the button labels are inside the <p> tags.
+Feel free to change them!

+3. Save the file.

+---
+Other customization help:

+- If you want to replace the middle image, its dimensions are 1920 x 670px.
+If you choose a different name, make sure to change the filename on line 62 of the HTML file.

+- If you change the button colors, make sure you also change the hover colors.
+Otherwise you'll be in for some color weirdness when hovering over a button.
+Just make it a shade or two lighter or darker than your main color and it'll look great.

+- The search engine is on line 68 of the HTML file.
+To change it, change the link after "action=" to your search engine of choice.
+A few privacy-respecting options are listed starting at line 60.

 ---
 To set this as your homepage: